 Thread Group – “Thread was designed with one goal in mind: To create the very best way to connect and control products in the home.
 It’s hard to get devices to talk to one another.
 And once they do, the connection is often spotty and power hungry.
 Thread changes all that.
 It’s a mesh network designed to securely and reliably connect hundreds of products around the home – without blowing through battery life.”

 IPSO Alliance – “The Internet Protocol for Smart Objects Alliance is a global forum including many Fortune 500 high tech companies and noted industry leaders.
 IPSO serves as a thought leader across the board for communities seeking to establish the Internet Protocol (IP) as the network for the connection of Smart Objects.”

 IoT Eclipse – “OASIS is a non-profit consortium that drives the development, convergence, and adoption of open standards for the global information society.
 OASIS promotes industry consensus and produces worldwide standards for security, Internet of Things, cloud computing, energy, content technologies, emergency management, and other areas.”

 OneM2M – “The purpose and goal of oneM2M are to develop technical specifications which address the need for a common M2M Service Layer that can be readily embedded within various hardware and software, and relied upon to connect the myriad of devices in the field with M2M application servers worldwide.”

 Bluetooth SIG – “The Bluetooth Special Interest Group is the body that oversees the development of Bluetooth standards and the licensing of the Bluetooth technologies and trademarks to manufacturers.”

-The IoT industry do not need more “hype”.
-It is time to take the plunge to collaborate in create a “Unique IoT”.
-It is the time for investing in Internet of Things companies.
+The IoT industry does not need more “hype”.
+It is time to take the plunge to collaborate in creating a “Unique IoT”.
+It is the time for investing in the Internet of Things companies.